 Our desires will come out from the heart.
-Since we are naturally selfish, in the sense that we primary look after ourselves, what do you think the heart will contain?
-Your own desires will not direct your path.
-Many times we do not seek the counsel of God before we plan life-changing events.
-We simply plan to “do and to undo” and never think twice about it.
-Our selfish desire does not have to be the default in our lives.
+Our own desires will not direct your path in a way of righteousness.
+There are times we do not seek the counsel of God before we plan life-changing events.
+In those times, we simply plan to “do and to undo” and never think twice about it.
+Our own desire does not have to be the default in our lives.
 We can definitely change how we plan and act towards others.
 We should begin by always seeking the counsel of God before we take any major action in our lives.

 The Counsel Of God

 Do we need to ask God about every little thing we need a decision on?
 The answer is we do and yet we do not.
 If you encounter a situation where you need to decide on something, it is possible for you to decide yourself and have God accept your decision.
 The same way our heart decides based on our own desires our heart can begin to naturally decide based on God’s desires.